Skip to main content

 }

-• package_name: This must be unique.
-It is recommended to use reverse domain notation (e.g., com.yourname.script.first).
+• package_name: Must be unique.
+Use reverse domain notation (e.g., com.yourname.script.first).

-• name: The display name of your script.
+• name: The display name shown in the Cereal client.

-• version_code: An internal version number (integer) that must be incremented for each release.
+• version_code: An integer that must be incremented for each release.

 • script: The fully qualified class name of your main script class.